Skip to content

 For Visiting Researchers

 From archaeology to zoology, visiting researchers have been making discoveries about the plants, land, history, ecology, and cultural heritage of Royal Botanical Gardens for many decades.
 Royal Botanical Gardens welcomes visiting researchers.
 We do require that visiting researchers work with us to obtain approval of any project.
-We do make sure that anything that’s being done by researchers (including classroom groups from tertiary educational institutions) outside of what’s normal for recreational use of the trails, gardens, or waters of RBG will be safe and respectful of the people here, and the biological, and cultural resources we steward.
+We make sure that anything that’s being done by researchers (including classroom groups from universities or colleges) outside of what’s normal for recreational use of the trails, gardens, or waters of RBG will be safe and respectful of the people here, and the biological, and cultural resources we steward.

 Building Bridges for Biodiversity